RareSkills/blog/aave-interest-rate-model/aave-interest-rate-model.md

-# The interest rate model of AAVE V3 and Compound V2
+# The interest rate model of Aave V3 and Compound V2

 Interest rates in TradFi (traditional finance) are largely determined by central banks and influenced by market factors.
 In contrast, DeFi interest rates are algorithmically determined by the demand for loans and the supply of funds from lenders.

-Concepts in this article will be explained through the lens of AAVE, a leading DeFi lending/borrowing protocol on Ethereum.
+Concepts in this article will be explained through the lens of Aave, a leading DeFi lending/borrowing protocol on Ethereum.
 Compound V2's interest rate model is identical, with minor implementation differences.
-You may encounter differences when compared the implementations of other lending/borrowing protocols.
+You may encounter differences when comparing the implementations of other lending/borrowing protocols.

 A lending protocol uses smart contracts to aggregate liquidity from lenders, and allow for loans to be taken against this combined liquidity by borrowers.
 We sometimes refer to the liquidity as “funds” or “capital.”